ironbar/mnist_universe/docs/08_causality.md

 Sometimes in RTC we also have to use do-calculus because people do not follow the treatment.

-## 8. Conterfactuals: mining worlds that could have been
+### 8. Conterfactuals: mining worlds that could have been

+#### From Thucydides and Abraham to Hume and Lewis

+Review of conterfactual through history.
+An earthquake that caused a tsunami told by Thucdydides, the destruction of Sodoma and Gomorra if there are not enough rightfull men.
+And then talks about the definition of causation using conterfactuals.

+#### Potential outcomes, structural equations, and the algorithmization of conterfactuals